Ninaiskov/ConnDiff-MSBM/README.md

 # ConnDiff-MultSBM
 Code for Network Neuroscience article: "Discovering Prominent Differences in Structural and Functional Connectomes Using the Multinomial Stochastic Block Model"

-The work showcase how MSBM can offer valuable insights to brain connectivity as well as many other potential applications where differences across graph-data are of interest.
+This work showcase how MSBM can offer valuable insights to brain connectivity as well as many other potential applications where differences across graph-data are of interest.

 #### Framework illustration